Wordfast: Supported translation memory and glossary formats

-After the 3-year license period, users can renew their license for another 3 years for 50% of the standard list price of a license at the time of renewal.

-Copyright Matter
+Copyright matter

 According to an October 2017 court filing in New York State Supreme Court, after the sale of Wordfast to Wordfast LLC, Wordfast allowed the Wordfast Server Code, together with the Wordfast trademark, to be used by TransPerfect translation company, pursuant to a non-exclusive license.
 The lawsuit challenges a custodian appointed by a Delaware judge to sell TransPerfect, accusing him of Copyright Infringement, or pirating the code, to enhance the valuation of the firm.